Casa Batlló: Batlló family

 The house was bought by Josep Batlló in 1903.
-The design of the house made the home undesirable to buyers but the Batlló family decided to buy the place due to its centralized location.
-It is located in the middle of Passeig de Gràcia, which in the early 20th century was known as a very prestigious and fashionable area.
+The design of the house made the home undesirable to buyers but the Batlló family decided to buy it nonetheless due to its location in the middle of Passeig de Gràcia, which in the early 20th century was as a very upscale, fashionable area.
 It was an area where the prestigious family could draw attention to themselves.

-In 1906, Josep Batlló still owned the home.
+The Barcelona-based architect and architecture critic Rafael Gomez-Moriana sketches in the social milieu, in which leading lights in the city's social-climbing upper class were striving to outdo one another:

+By the end of the 19th century, the Eixample's Passeig de Gràcia had become Barcelona's most fashionable boulevard for the wealthiest bourgeois families.
+As Michael Eaude writes in his insightful 2024 book Antoni Gaudí, the city's wealthy industrialists "united to combat the anarchist‑led working class, but fought with each other to build the finest house on the street."
+A fierce rivalry started in 1898, when the chocolatier Antoni Amatller hired architect Josep Puig i Cadafalch to reform a building at Passeig de Gràcia 41, which Puig did by adding a Flemish stepped gable and lavish neo‑gothic ornament.
+This provoked Francesca Morera just a few doors away to hire architect Lluís Domènech i Montaner in 1902 to renovate a building she had inherited, in this case in a florid Catalan art nouveau style.
+Textile industrialist Josep Batlló, owner of the house adjacent to Casa Amatller, then hired Gaudí in 1904 to put the others to shame.
+The resulting clash of styles earned this city block the nickname illa de la discòrdia (block of discord).

 The Batlló family was very well known in Barcelona for its contribution to the textile industry in the city.
 Josep Batlló i Casanovas was a textile industrialist who owned a few factories in the city.
 Batlló married Amàlia Godó Belaunzarán, from the family that founded the newspaper La Vanguardia.
-Josep wanted an architect that would design a house that was like no other and stood out as being audacious and creative.
-Both Josep and his wife were open to anything and they decided not to limit Gaudí.
-Josep did not want his house to resemble any of the houses of the rest of the Batlló family, such as Casa Pía, built by the Josep Vilaseca.
-He chose the architect who had designed Park Güell because he wanted him to come up with a risky plan.
-The family lived on the principal floor of Casa Batlló until the middle of the 1950s.
+Josep wanted an architect who would design a house that was like no other and would stand out as being audacious and creative.
+Both he and his wife were open to anything; they decided not to limit Gaudí.
+Josep did not want his house to resemble any of the houses owned by the rest of the Batlló family, such as Casa Pía, built by the Josep Vilaseca.
+He chose the architect who had designed Park Güell because he wanted him to come up with an eye-catching, iconoclastic plan.